zikula/core/README.md

 Introduction
 ------------

 Zikula Core is a web based application framework, fully extensible by Modules, plugins and themes.

 For more information visit http://zikula.org/ and read our [user manual](https://github.com/zikula/zikula-docs/tree/master/Users%20Manual).

 <a name="requirements" />
 Requirements
 ------------
 Before installing Zikula it's important to ensure that the hosting server environment meets the requirements of the new core release.
-Zikula Core 1.4.0 has the following requirements
+Zikula Core 1.4.0 has the following requirements:

 |               | Minimum       | Recommended  |
 | ------------- |:-------------:| :-----------:|
 | PHP           | 5.3.3         | 5.5          |

-Please note that PHP versions before 5.3.8 are known to be buggy and might not work for you:
+Please note that PHP versions below are known to be buggy and will not work:

   - before PHP 5.3.4, if you get "Notice: Trying to get property of non-object", you've hit a known PHP bug (see